-An Arthrogram is an imaging study used to assess your joint problem.
-It is also used to inject medications for pain management.
-Contrast fluid/medication is injected into the joint being studied, then an x-ray or MRI is used to create images.
+An Arthrogram is an imaging study used to assess your joint problem, in which contrast fluid/medication is injected into the joint being studied, then X-rays, CT, or MRI are used to create images.
+It may also be used to inject medications for pain management.

 - X-rays of your joint are taken.

 - The skin around the joint is cleaned and then covered with drapes.

 - The area around your joint is numbed.

 - Contrast fluid/medication is injected into your joint.